Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed Problems and Future Directions in QCNs

 \subsection{Physic-informed Performance Metrics}

-In classical networks, metrics such as rate, delay, and quality-of-experience quantify performance.
+In classical networks, metrics such as rate and delay quantify performance.
 Meanwhile, wireless channel impediments like fading and interference can hinder classical networks' performance.
-To develop a physics-informed framework for QCNs, we identify and analyze the analogous metrics and impediments (see Figure \ref{fig_metrics}) in QCNs by relying on the principles of quantum physics.
+To develop a physics-informed framework for QCNs, we identify and analyze the analogous metrics and impediments in QCNs by relying on the quantum physics principles.
 We also explain why those metrics have a unique tangible physical meaning.